 To show what this means in practice I take my bicycle with the handlebars secured rotated 30 degrees.
 With the bicycle tilted 45 degrees I attach a plumb bob to the frame that just touches the ground.
 You can also use a plumb tom or a plumb sally, but mine is a bob.
 This allows me to keep my bicycle at a fairly consistent tilt.
 I mark the starting position, push my bicycle upright around in a half turn.
 The rear wheel of the bicycle travelled in about a 140 inch diameter circle.
 I rinse and repeat the procedure with the bicycle tilted 45 degrees.
 This turn diameter is about 110 inches.

 Same bicycle, same steer angle, same travelling speed, different tilt, different turning diameter.
-That means the tilted bike's turn diameter is... um, 110 divided by 140 times pi minus... is smaller.
+That means the tilted bike’s turn diameter is… um, 110 divided by 140 times pi minus… is smaller.
+The upright bike looks slower in the animation, but it has farther to go.

 There’s another way to look at this, if you like.
 Or even if you don’t I’m tossing it in anyway.
 Remember from above how where the axes of the wheels cross describes the center of the turning circle.
 Tilting your bike moves this intersection closer to the bike somewhere underground.
 Since the axles are not as long as the axes there’s no problem of scraping the ground and upsetting everything.
 This makes a smaller circle, thus a tighter turn.
 This explanation is simpler, but I thought you might like to know the details first.